 Ask questions that can’t be answered with one or two words, or even a single sentence

-This means finding alternatives to “How was your day?”
+This means finding alternatives to, “How was your day?”
 I eventually landed on, “Tell me the best and worst parts of your day.
 Start with the best.”
 Asking for the best first meant that we focused on the positives, and sometimes she’d get so wrapped up in a story she’d forget to move on to the negative parts of her day.
-There was the odd time, on a few particularly bad afternoons, that we handled the worst first, and that’s okay, too.
+There were times, on a few particularly bad afternoons, that we handled the worst first, and that’s okay, too.

 Ask about French class or the day’s science lesson.
-Find out what sport she played in gym class, or what he has for homework.
-(If you make a point to know what’s happening in the school or classroom by reading the newsletters that come home or the emails from the teacher, you’ll be able to come up with detailed questions in a snap.)
+Find out what fun events are upcoming, or what he has for homework.
+(If you make a point to know what’s happening in the school or classroom — in-class or virtual — by reading the newsletters that come home or the emails from the teacher, you’ll be able to come up with detailed questions in a snap.)

 There were a few times that I couldn’t get Soph to open up, no matter what I tried.
 Eventually I realized that this was alright.
 Instead of getting frustrated, I’d just say, “Okay.
 If you want to talk later, I’ll be here.”
 Often, she’d open up at bedtime instead.